The portion of the home that is above ground.

 A molding used as a transition piece from one flooring surface to another of equal height or to join hardwood floors between two rooms, such as in doorways.
 T-molding can also be used to conceal joints left for expansion and contraction.

-Block of wood used directly against the edge of tongue-and-groove laminate, hardwood or vinyl boards during installation to prevent damage from hammering and to ensure a tighter fit.
+Block of wood used directly against the edge of vinyl boards during installation to prevent damage from hammering and to ensure a tighter fit.

 The term used to describe the surface look and feel of flooring.
 Textures can range from silky smooth to hand-scraped and distressed.

 Also known as a baby threshold, this molding is commonly used in doorways to finish the edge where flooring ends.
 It hides seams against sliding door tracks, fireplaces, carpet and tile, and provides a smooth transition between floors of different heights.
 It can also be used where quarter round molding and wall base molding cannot be used.

 TONGUE AND GROOVE

 An edge effect used on vinyl planks that allows each board to fit securely into an adjacent board to form a single flat surface.

 Installation accessory that bridges two floors of different heights to equalize the height differential.
 Transition strips are functional and decorative.

 Tool used to place the correct amount of adhesive on the substrate prior to installing glue-down flooring.

 Ultraviolet (UV) light is part of the light spectrum.
 UV light wavelengths cannot be seen by the human eye.